Cobykenobi/D-DUA/README.md

 ## Running tests

 Both subprojects use **Jest**.
-After installing dependencies, run the test suites from their respective folders:
+Ensure dependencies are installed before running the tests (you can run `./setup.sh` at the project root).
+Each test command first runs a small check that warns if `node_modules` are missing.
+Run the test suites from their respective folders:

 ```bash